Kids develop a brand, create a product or service, build a marketing strategy, and then open for customers at our one-day marketplace.

 2:00- Public Marketplace & Judging

-A fun Launch Event will also be held on Tuesday, October 18 from 5:00-6:30 pm to offer inspiration and support to participants and parents alike!
-Location at the Omaha Palazzo.
-All businesses who register by September 15 will receive a special hands-on marketing kit, given to them at the Launch Event to help them prepare for the fair!
+A fun Launch Event will also be held on Tuesday, March 5 from 4:30-6:30 pm to offer inspiration and support to participants and parents alike!
+Location at the St. Robert Bellarmine Mainelli Center.

 Our youth are capable of far more than we can imagine.
 When we can inspire them through stories of entrepreneurs who have gone before, emphasize the journey of growth over the result itself, and give them opportunity to learn through real-world, hands-on experiences, these young heroes will be inspired to discover their most precious gifts and a calling that will change the world.